-- subsection (4) as soon as practicable after receiving the referral. - If the Ombudsman is unable to complete any (6) investigation referred to him or her under subsection (4) within 6 months after receiving the referral, the Ombudsman must provide the Joint Committee with a report. - The report referred to in subsection (6) is to (7) include details of the type of improper conduct that is the subject of the public interest disclosure, details of the progress up to the date of the report and the reasons why investigation has not been completed, but must not identify the parties to the investigation.
+- (6) If the Ombudsman is unable to complete any investigation referred to him or her under subsection (4) within 6 months after receiving the referral, the Ombudsman must provide the Joint Committee with a report. - (7) The report referred to in subsection (6) is to include details of the type of improper conduct that is the subject of the public interest disclosure, details of the progress up to the date of the report and the reasons why the investigation has not been completed, but must not identify the parties to the investigation.